nhhoang-tony/Tic-tac-toe/README.md

 # <a href="https://tictactoe.tonynguyen61.com" target="_blank" rel="noopener noreferrer">Play</a>

-# A well known game of tic tac toe
+# Play the well known game of tic tac toe against AI

 ## To run the game locally